 What is it?

 Folic acid is also known as vitamin B9.
 It is found naturally in leafy green vegetables, where it is known as folate.
-It is also an additive in breakfast cereals and bread.
+It is also an additive in some breakfast cereals and bread.

 When?

 The general advice is that a dose of 400 micrograms of folic acid per day is sufficient.
-But the RCOG recommend that this is increased to a whopping 5 milligrams daily for “obese women” (i.e. those with a BMI greater than 30).

 Why?